 Andrew McIlwain's fees for services as a director of the Company were paid to Andrew McIlwain and Associates Pty Ltd, a company of which Mr McIlwain is a shareholder and beneficiary.
-The amount recognised as an expense during the year was \$73,913 (2022: \$73,913).
-The amount outstanding and included in the trade and other payables liability at year end is Nil (2022: Nil).
+The amount recognised as an expense during the year was \$73,913 (2023: \$73,913).
+The amount outstanding and included in the trade and other payables liability at year end is \$6,159 (2023: Nil).

-Mr McIlwain also provided additional consulting services to the Company to assist in the Managing Director recruitment and transition process.
+Mr McIlwain also provided additional consulting services to the Company to assist in the Managing Director's recruitment and transition process in the 2023 financial year.
 The fees were paid to Andrew McIlwain and Associates Pty Ltd, a company of which Mr McIlwain is a shareholder and beneficiary.
-The amount recognised as an expense during the year was \$6,000 (2022: \$NiI).
-The amount outstanding and included in the trade and other payables liability at year end is NiI (2022: NiI).
+The amount recognised as an expense during the year was Nil (2023: \$6,000).
+The amount outstanding and included in the trade and other payables liability at year end is Nil (2023: Nil).